exasol/exasol-java-tutorial/tls-tutorial/doc/tls_in_udfs.md

 ## UDFs

-A User Defined Function (short "UDF") is a way to extend Exasol with new features that can be called from within SQL statements.
-Basically, they are programs that run on the Exasol cluster in the context of an SQL query.
-They get their parameters from the SQL statement and their return values can be used by other parts of the query.
+A User Defined Function (short "UDF") is a way to extend the Exasol database with new features that can be called from within Exasol SQL statements.
+Basically.
+A UDF is a program that runs on the Exasol cluster in the context of an SQL query.
+The UDF gets its parameters from the SQL statement and its return values can be used by other parts of the query.

-UDFs run in a sandbox that only lives in the context of a single statement.
-This ensures that UDFs can't be used to escape the boundaries of the statement they belong too and prevents data leakage.
+Each UDF runs in a sandbox that only lives in the context of a single statement.
+This ensures that UDF can't be used to escape the boundaries of the statement it belongs too and prevents data leakage.

-While the sandbox makes UDFs more secure, it unfortunately makes using TLS harder.
+While the sandbox makes the UDF more secure, it unfortunately makes using TLS harder.

 ## Language Containers

-UDFs can be written in multiple programming languages, requiring different runtime environments.
-Those environments are provided by our so-called "Language Containers".
-A standard container for Java and Python is shipped with Exasol.
+A UDF can be written in an arbitrary programming language but requires an appropriate runtime environment that can be provided as a so-called "Language Container".
+The Exasol database ships with a standard container providing the runtime environment for Java and Python.
 Other containers and updates for the standard container are [available for download on GitHub](https://github.com/exasol/script-languages-release/releases).

 All UDFs require such a language container &mdash; except Lua UDFs, since Lua is embedded directly into the Exasol engine.